LitLabs420/Labs-Ai/LITLABS_COMMAND_REFERENCE.md

 - **You only need to do this ONCE** (or if you want to reset)

 **When to use:**
-- First time using LitLabs AI
+- First time using Litree
 - Want to completely change your profile
 - Update your business info (new city, new services, etc.)